bhardwajRahul/CubeGate/README.md

 CubeGate lets you easily create and manage Minecraft servers on your own infrastructure.
 It aims to combine the simplicity of plug-and-play panels like Aternos with the power and flexibility of full Docker orchestration.

-Whether you just want to host a small personal server, or eventually build a larger cloud-based hosting service, CubeGate gives you the foundation — clean, modular, and self-contained.

 ---

 ## Core Concepts